VenturaNotes/Knowledge/- Topics/enumerate() (Python).md

 index i: 1 element j: 11
 index i: 2 element j: 12
 ```
+- It seems like you need to have two variables to use enumerate
 ## Original
 ```python
 A = [1, 2, 3]